Skip to main content

 How solar PV works, the costs, the installation process and the grants available …

 The sun provides an abundant source of clean, renewable energy.
-This can be converted into electricity using solar photovoltaic panels, known as ‘solar PV’, installed on your roof.
+This can be converted into electricity using solar photovoltaic panels (known as ‘solar PV’) that are installed on your roof.
 This electricity can power your home, save you money, and help to decarbonise grid supplied electricity.

 How does solar PV work?

-Solar PV systems – a collection of solar panels – turn sunlight into electricity through the ‘solar cells’ they contain.
-These cells are made from thin layers of a ‘semiconductor’ material (traditionally silicon) between layers of glass.
+Solar PV systems turn sunlight into electricity using ‘solar cells’.
+These are made from thin layers of a semiconductor material (traditionally silicon) laid between layers of glass.

 Electricity leaves the panel as direct current (DC) and passes through an inverter that converts it to 240V alternating current (AC) that can be used in your home.
 When your solar panels are generating, the electricity will be used in any appliances that are switched on at the time, like the washing machine or TV.

 Any surplus electricity will then be exported to the electricity grid.
-You can be paid for all the energy you export through ‘Smart Export Guarantee’ tariffs with energy suppliers and payments vary between suppliers.
+You can be paid for this through ‘Smart Export Guarantee’ tariffs, though payments vary between suppliers.

 How is a solar PV system rated?

-Systems are rated in kilowatts peak (kWp).
-This is the maximum rate of electricity the array of panels could generate at peak performance, e.g. noon on a sunny day with the panels facing south.
+Solar PV systems are usually rated in kilowatts peak (kWp).
+This is the maximum rate of electricity the array of panels could generate under optimum conditions i.e. a clear sunny day on a south-facing roof

 Is solar PV suitable for your home?